 What licensees should know

-The HLO investigator and, in some cases, a subject matter expert (SME), will prepare detailed reports describing the events that took place and evidence collected during the investigation.
+An assigned HLO investigator and, in some cases, a subject matter expert (SME), will prepare detailed reports describing the events that took place and collect evidence.
+In cases where it is determined that the allegations are unfounded, the HLO will send a letter notifying the licensee or authorization holder.
+If the evidence does not support the facts of the complaint allegation, the investigation is terminated.

-If the investigation finds that a violation of the statutes or rules exists, HLO may take it to an Enforcement Committee or Board for expert review and recommendations.
-A Notice of Intent to Impose Disciplinary Action (NOI) will be prepared and sent to the licensee who violated the law.
+If the investigation finds that a violation of the statutes or administrative rules exists, the HLO may take it to an Enforcement Committee or the board for expert review and recommendations.
+A Notice of Intent to Impose Disciplinary Action (NOI) will be prepared and sent to the licensee or authorization holder who violated the law.

 In some cases it can take several months to investigate the case and prepare the NOI.